komronium/fastapi-template/README.md

 # FastAPI Template

 ## Project Description
 This is a FastAPI project template with a scalable and clean architecture, designed to help you quickly start building production-ready applications.
+It provides a set of common features like user authentication, secure password handling, Google login integration, and flexible user management, making it easy to integrate additional functionalities and scale your project.

 ### Features:
-- User authentication and management
+- **User authentication and management**\
+Provides a complete user management system with secure registration, login, password change functionality, and Google login integration via OAuth2.
+Users can also upload and update their profile images, with support for managing user activity status.
-- Database migrations with Alembic
+- **Database Migrations with Alembic**\
+  Seamlessly manage database schema changes and migrations using Alembic.
-- Scalable API structure with versioned endpoints
+- **Scalable API Structure**\
+  Versioned API endpoints (api/v1) for better scalability and easier maintenance.
-- Secure password handling and encryption
+- **Secure Password Handling and Encryption**\
-- Data validation using Pydantic
+  Passwords are securely hashed and encrypted for storage and retrieval.
+- **Data Validation with Pydantic**\
+  Ensures that the input and output data conform to the expected formats using Pydantic models.
-- Simple and extensible service layer
+- **Simple and Extensible Service Layer**\
+  A service layer that handles the business logic, allowing for easy maintenance and extensibility.

 ### Technologies Used:
-- FastAPI
+- **FastAPI**\
+A high-performance web framework for building APIs with Python 3.7+

-- Uvicorn
+- **Uvicorn**\
+ASGI server for running FastAPI applications

-- Pydantic (data validation)
+- **Pydantic**\
+Data validation and settings management using Python type annotations.

-- Alembic (database migrations)
+- **Alembic**\
+A database migration tool for SQLAlchemy.

-- SQLAlchemy (ORM)
+- **SQLAlchemy**\

-### Project Structure:
-- `app/api/`: API endpoints and dependencies
+ORM (Object Relational Mapper) for database interaction.

-- `app/models/`: Database models
+- **OAuth2**\
-- `app/schemas/`: Pydantic models for data validation
-- `app/services/`: Business logic and service layer
-- `app/core/`: Configuration and utility functions
-- `app/db/`: Database setup and session management
+Secure login system with Google OAuth2 integration.